Howard Unruh: Shootings

 Unruh then walked into the middle of River Road and fired at an approaching sedan, killing the driver, Alvin Day, and causing the car to careen onto the sidewalk.
-He then visited the business of tailor Thomas Zegrino; he was not there, but his wife Helga was and was killed by the gunman.
-Zegrino would be the only one of Unruh's intended targets to survive the rampage.
+He then visited the shop of tailor Thomas Zegrino; he was not there, but his wife Helga was, and Unruh shot and killed her.
+Thomas Zegrino was the only one of Unruh's intended targets to survive the rampage.

-After firing through the locked front door of a grocery store, Unruh approached a car waiting at the intersection and shot the occupants: Helen Wilson, her son John, and mother Emma Matlack; the two women died instantly, while the boy died later at Cooper Hospital.
+After firing through the locked front door of a grocery store, Unruh approached a car waiting at the intersection and shot the occupants: Helen Wilson, her son John, and mother Emma Matlack.
+The two women died instantly, while the boy died later at Cooper Hospital.
 Unruh then fired through an apartment window, killing two-year-old Thomas Hamilton.
 The child's caregiver, Irene Rice, collapsed upon witnessing the shooting and was treated for severe shock.
-Unruh would later claim that he didn't know who he saw in the window or whether he hit them.
-Unruh next fired upon another car coming down the street; its occupants, Charles Peterson and James Crawford, managed to escape to a nearby tavern and survived.
+Unruh later claimed that he did not know whom he saw in the window or whether he hit them.
+Unruh next fired upon another car coming down the street.
+Its occupants, Charles Peterson and James Crawford, escaped to a nearby tavern and survived.

 Witness William McNeely saw Frank Engel run out of the tavern and shoot at Unruh, but he apparently missed and then ran back inside.
-In fact, he had succeeded in shooting Unruh in the leg, which police would only discover at the end of a lengthy interview with Unruh.
+In fact, he had succeeded in shooting Unruh in the leg, as police discovered only at the end of a lengthy interview with Unruh.
 Unruh fired at several other people across the street, missing them.
 He then found Madeline Harris and her son Armand outside their home hanging out blankets to dry and shot at them; both were injured but survived.

 Hearing police sirens in the distance, Unruh returned to his apartment, which was soon surrounded by police.
-The first officer on the scene was Detective William E. Kelly, Sr. A gunfight ensued, during which journalist Philip Buxton of the Camden Evening Courier found Unruh's number in the local telephone directory and dialled it.
+The first officer on the scene was Detective William E. Kelly Sr. A gunfight ensued, during which journalist Philip Buxton of the Camden Evening Courier found Unruh's number in the local telephone directory and dialed it.
 Unruh answered in what was described as "a strong, clear voice" and had the following conversation with Buxton: